MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 To add a provider for order intake, follow these steps:

 1. Go to **Providers \> Catalog** and select **Add Provider** on the **IOMLabOrderIntakeProvider** tile.
 1. Under the **Connections** section, select **Microsoft Dataverse** to navigate to the **IOM Provider Connection Reference** form.
-Similar to how platform connection references were set up, you'll need to set up connection references to corresponding Power Automate connections created in previous steps.
+Similar to how you set up platform connection references, set up connection references to corresponding Power Automate connections created in previous steps.
 1. On the **IOM Provider Connection Reference** form:
     1. Copy the connection URL from the Dataverse Power Automate connection details page and paste it into the **Connection URL** field.
     1. Select **Save**.